Pravez/ColoringWorld/DIARY.md

 * Added the squat command
 * Added magnets to attract dynamic bodies on their center
 * Added platforms that can be slippery or that can slow the character (or the dynamic body on it)
-* Corrected bug of walljump
+* Corrected bug of wall jump
 * Added a collection of levels to test every element of gameplay
 * Released version 0.2
 * Version 0.2.1 with enemies who can die, move and prevent from falling